St. Mary Magdalene, Rowington Close

 There is much

-that might be termed "Ruskinian" here, though little that is not also
+that might be termed 'Ruskinian' here, though little that is not also

-prefigured in Street's own writings, most notably in Brick and Marble in the
+prefigured in Street's own writings, most notably in Brick and Marble.
+Built originally on a very constricted site in what

 was then Woodchester Street,